RajeevAtla/blog/_posts/2020-4-21-Turning-an-EM-Problem-Into-An-Eigenvalue-Problem.md

 ## My Solution

-First off, a disclaimer: this won't be the most elegant solution.
+First off, a disclaimer: this won't be the most elegant solution, but the most mathematically satisfying one.
 As always, there are multiple ways to do this problem.
+The most efficient way is to guess some sinusoidal motion with damping, and solving for the frequencies and coeffiecients.

 Let's start by finding the magnetic force.
 Denote the velocity vector by $\boldsymbol{v} = v_x \boldsymbol{\hat{x}} + v_y \boldsymbol{\hat{y}} + v_z \boldsymbol{\hat{z}}$.
 Magnetic force is given by $\boldsymbol{F} = q \boldsymbol{v} \times \boldsymbol{B}$.
 Evaulating the cross products, or using the right hand rule, we can see that the force in the $\boldsymbol{\hat{z}}$-direction vanishes.